Eilley Bowers: European tour and the Bowers Mansion

 On June 28, 1860 Eilley Bowers gave birth to a son, John Jasper Bowers, who died on August 27, 1860.
 On June 16, 1861 she gave birth to a daughter, Theresa Fortunatas Bowers, who died on September 17, 1861.
 With money to be had, the couple began to plan a grand mansion on the old Cowan Ranch in Washoe Valley.
-While the house was being built, the couple traveled through Europe to explore the old county and purchase furniture for the new house.
+While the house was being built, the couple traveled through Europe to explore the old country and purchase furniture for the new house.

 Shortly before their departure, the couple hosted a banquet at the International Hotel in Virginia City, to which the entire town was invited, and which included free champagne.
 After traveling to California, the Bowers sailed from San Francisco for England on May 2, 1862, aboard the steamer Golden Gate.
 The couple visited Eilley's family in Scotland and traveled through Europe while purchasing large quantities of furniture.

 The couple returned to Nevada in March 1863, accompanied by a baby girl, named Margaret Persia Bowers.
 The Bowers never divulged where they had acquired the child.
 Some contemporary sources claimed she was born on their European crossing to an unwed mother who died during childbirth.

 The Bowers Mansion was one of the most expensive buildings built in the western United States at the time.
 Designed by J. Neely Johnson, the former Governor of California, The two-story dressed granite stone mansion consisted of 16 rooms constructed with Jeffery Pine and Douglas fir.
 The main floor included a library, guest room, reception room, formal parlor and adjoining smoking room, dining room, and kitchen.
 Four hand-crafted carrara marble fireplaces warmed the downstairs room.
 A plaster of Paris frieze border decorated the ceilings, moldings and medallions above the chandeliers.
 The main entrance hall opened to a turned mahogany handrail and balcony, which led to the upstairs where Eilley, Sandy, and Persia each had a suite of rooms including a bedroom and sitting room.
 Expensive toys and fancy dolls filled Persia's playroom.
 The extra upstairs room housed a hand-sculptured billiard table used for the enjoyment and entertainment of their guests.
 Kerosene lanterns and candles lighted the beautiful mansion that was truly unlike any other in the West.